-Grading System

-The grading system at CSU-Pueblo makes use of the A-F scale (see the CSU-Pueblo Catalog for details); fractional grading may be used at the discretion of instructors.
-Instead of simple A, B, C, D, and F grades, instructors have the option of recording A, A, B+, B, B-, C+, C, D+, D, D-, and F, along with IN, and, in designated courses, S or U. The plus and minus grades have fractional values as show below.
-Faculty use of +/-grading is optional.
-Course instructors should indicate on the course syllabus the grading system used in the course and a statement indicating whether or not they will be using fractionated grades.
+Grading System: The grading system at CSU-Pueblo makes use of the A-F scale (see the CSU-Pueblo catalog for details); fractional grading may be used at the discretion of instructors.
+Instead of simple A, B, C, D, and F grades, instructors have the option of recording A, A-, B+, B, B-, C+, C, D+, D, D-, and F, along with IN, and, in designated courses, S or U. The usual administrative grades continue (W, WN, IP, NC).
+The plus and minus grades have fractional values as show below.
+Instructors should include in their syllabi a statement indicating whether or not they will be using fractionated grades.
+Please refer to catalog.

-Awarding of Grades

-Course grades are earned by students and awarded by faculty.
-Grade changes can only be made by the instructor with the approval of the department chairperson and the dean of the college or school and only in cases of documentable error.
+Awarding of Grades: Course grades are earned by students and awarded by faculty.
+Grade changes can only be made by the instructor with the approval of the department chairperson and the dean of the school and only in cases of documentable error.
 Instructors should not submit requests to change grades in order to help students improve their GPA, scholarship eligibility, etc.

 The quality of a student's work is appraised according to the letter grades and grade point averages.
 The grading system of CSU-Pueblo includes the following grades: A, A-, B+, B, B-, C+, C, D+, D, D-, F, S, U, IN, W, WN, NC, IP.
+Faculty use of +/- grading is optional.
+Course instructors should indicate on the course syllabus and/or policy statement the grading system used in the course.

 Grade Grade Points per Credit

-A (Excellent) 4.00
+Α (Excellent) 4.00

-A- 3.67
+A- , 3.67

 B+ 3.33

 В (Good) 3.00

-B- , 2.67
+B- 2.67

 C+ 2.33

 С (Satisfactory) 2.00

 D+ 1.33

 D (Poor) 1.00

 D- 0.67

 F (Failure) 0.00

 S (Satisfactory

 U (Unsatisfactory)

 IN (Incomplete)

 W (Withdrawal)

-WN (Administrative Withdrawal
+WN (Administrative Withdrawal or Nonpayment

-or Nonpayment

 NC (No Credit-Audit)

 IP (In Progress)

-Credits not used to compute the grade-point average but counted toward graduation
+- Credits not used to compute the grade-point average but counted toward graduation - Credits not used to compute grade-point average and not counted toward graduation.